devanshigarg01/housepartyApp/README.md

-# HouseParty App : A collaborative spotify playback application
+# Collaborative Spotify: A collaborative Spotify playback application for synchronized song playback

 Website developed in React.Js and Django